socraticDevBlog/eng_blog/src/pages/posts/055-neuromancer_part4.md

 ## part four - The Straylight Run

 Case and Molly executes their mission: a run in Tessier-Ashpool's Villa Straylight.
 It becomes clear who their employer is: Wintermute.
 Wintermute is an AI trying to increase its power.
 By law, AI are not supposed to be autonomous.
-By getting humans into situations, Wintermute defies the law.
+By getting humans into situations, Wintermute defies the law to achieve its goal.

 ### chapter 13 - Turing, you are under arrest!

-Back to his hotel, Case gets arrested by the three French teenagers he had noticed earlier.
+Back to his hotel, Case gets arrested by the three French "teenagers" he had noticed earlier.
 They are not teenagers, but members of the Turing police.
 A law enforcement agency dedicated to enforce laws linked to artificial intelligence (AI).

-> "They explain he is under arrest and the charges “have to do with conspiracy to augment an artificial intelligence."
+> "They explain he is under arrest and the charges 'have to do with conspiracy to augment an artificial intelligence'."

-While being escorted outside his hotel, the police agents get attacked by various elements.
+While being escorted outside his hotel, the police agents get attacked and killed by various elements of the urban landscape.
 Case escapes.
 He knows it was Wintermute setting him free.

 > "Michèle, Pierre, and Roland escort Case out of the hotel.
 As they walk across a footbridge, an autonomous microlight swings down out of the sky, partially decapitating Pierre.
 Case makes a break for it, and although Roland chases after him, a gardening robot falls from a tree, killing him as well."